OSA413/FFmpeg-based-ADX-converter/README.md

 Encoding | ADX (ADXv3 without loop samples), WAV (s16le), and FLAC Decoding | WAV, MP3, FLAC, and ADX

-You can freely replace the bundled FFmpeg with your own or the one from the official site (ADX encoding works properly only in nightly builds currently).
+You can freely replace the bundled FFmpeg with your own or the one from the official site (version 4.3 or newer).

 ## How to compile
 0. You need a Linux or Windows Subsystem for Linux.